< Oldest Beach Photos >

 A darker chapter includes a murder in August 1944, where a Navy man from Groton strangled a young woman, her body found behind a billboard.
 Over time, the beach has evolved into a more family-oriented destination, contrasting with its historical middle-class, blue-collar immigrant community roots, distinct from the "old Yankees" of Old Lyme.

 Today, Sound View Beach spans 100 feet and is open from 9 am to 8 pm, offering a range of amenities and activities.
 Visitors can enjoy sunbathing, swimming, and volleyball, with facilities including food concessions, picnic areas, restrooms, and handicapped access.
-The beach's cleanliness is noted in reviews, though it can get crowded, particularly with high school and college-aged visitors.

-The beach's historical and current role as one of the few public beaches in Connecticut, open to all, underscores its importance as a community and tourist destination, offering a blend of history, recreation, and social engagement.
+Sound View Beach's historical and current role as one of the few public beaches in Connecticut, open to all, underscores its importance as a community and tourist destination, offering a blend of history, recreation, and social engagement.

-* DISCLAIMER: This website contains affiliate links.
-If you make a purchase after clicking a link, we may receive a commission at no cost to you.
+* DISCLAIMER: When making a booking via our affiliate partners links, we receive a commission at no cost to you.

 Copyright © 2019 - All Rights Reserved